-On Episode 3 of the Take Me to the World Musical Theatre Podcast I talk about a musical I truly hated, Shout!
+In Episode 3 of the Take Me To The World Musical Theatre Podcast, I talk about a musical I truly hated, Shout!
 The Mod Musical.
 This was the first show I’ve ever seen where I wanted to leave early, but I didn’t.
 I stayed for the whole thing and regretted it.
-In this podcast I’ll tell you why that is.
+In this podcast, I’ll tell you why.

 As mentioned in the podcast my problem wasn’t with the songs (this is a jukebox musical using 1960’s songs) or with the theatre where I saw the musical, the theatre company that put it on, or cast of this show.
 My issue was with this show was the flimsy story and characters they tried constructing for this show.
 I analyze the “characters” and plot and reveal how a musical could make me bored, angry, and sad (often at the same time).

 I also talk about how I wished this musical should have been set up (in terms of story and character).
 And I list some alternate musicals a local community theatre could do instead of Shout!
 The Mod Musical.